TeamStepping/Stepping.NET/docs/README.md

 ### Want To Execute Steps and Ensure Atomicity

-When you start a job, Stepping will **eventually complete** the steps you require.
+When you start a job, Stepping will eventually complete the steps you require.
 If the app crashes during the executions, the transaction manager will continue to execute the rest steps after it recovers.

 Stepping will complete your steps one by one.
-If a step fails, it will be tried later until success, which makes the job [atomic](https://coffeecodeclimb.com/2020/07/26/atomicity-and-idempotency-for-dummies/#atomicity). **Please ensure all your steps can eventually succeed after retrying unless it is a [Saga step](./Steps.md#saga-step).**
+If a step fails, it will be tried later until success, which makes the job [atomic](https://coffeecodeclimb.com/2020/07/26/atomicity-and-idempotency-for-dummies/#atomicity).
+Please ensure all your steps can eventually succeed after retrying unless it is a [Saga step](./Steps.md#saga-step).

 Stepping may already complete the current step when your app crashes during the execution.
-When your app recovers, Stepping will execute it redundantly. **Therefore, all your steps should be [idempotent](https://coffeecodeclimb.com/2020/07/26/atomicity-and-idempotency-for-dummies/#idempotence).**
+When your app recovers, Stepping will execute it redundantly.
+Therefore, all your steps should be [idempotent](https://coffeecodeclimb.com/2020/07/26/atomicity-and-idempotency-for-dummies/#idempotence).

 ### Want To Ensure Executing Steps After a DB Transaction Commits

-When you start a job with a DB transaction, Stepping will **eventually complete** the steps you require after the DB transaction commits.
+When you start a job with a DB transaction, Stepping will eventually complete the steps you require after the DB transaction commits.

-You don't need to worry about the inconsistency problem caused by the app crashes after the transaction commits but before the steps' execution.
-That is implemented based on DTM's [2-phase messaging](https://en.dtm.pub/practice/msg.html) pattern.
+You don't need to worry about the non-atomicity caused by the app crashes after the transaction commits but before the steps' execution.
+We have handled this case by using the DTM's [2-phase messaging](https://en.dtm.pub/practice/msg.html) pattern.

 Stepping also supports the "multi-tenant with multi-DB" scenario, meaning it works no matter how many different databases there are in your app.